Bukola-Testimony/-aws-bootcamp-cruddur-2023/journal/week1.md

 <br>

-> I edited the docker-compose file and added the code for dynamodb and posgres and ran docker-compose up. subsequetly ran the following command in my aws cli below;
+- I edited the docker-compose file and added the code for dynamodb and posgres and ran "docker-compose up".
+- Subsequetly I ran the following command in my aws cli:

 # Create a table